thecluff/GullleBelle/README.md

 (Replace `(Your Xampp folder)` with your Xampp folder).

 14. Start Apache in the XAMPP control panel.
-15. Go to [www.gulllebelle.com](www.gulllebelle.com) and you're done!
+15. Go to www.gulllebelle.com(this link only works on your computer) and you're done!

 ## Warning!!
 Do not publish this!
 Not because I don't want you to, but you might get in trouble for starting a fake bank website.